 Saving Money: True or Not True?

-The biggest plus to representing yourself in a divorce?
+The biggest plus to getting a divorce without a lawyer and representing yourself?
 You may save money on legal fees.
 I say “may” because if you lose your case, it might be possible for the other side to ask the judge to make you pay their legal fees.
-Also, if you end up settling a case without a lawyer looking it over, you might have problems later on (yikes, did you remember to put wording in about what happens to all that joint debt?) and need to hire a lawyer to make the agreement do what you want it to do.
+Also, if you end up getting a divorce without a lawyer looking it over, you might have problems later on (yikes, did you remember to put wording in about what happens to all that joint debt?) and need to hire a lawyer to make the agreement do what you want it to do.

 Pro Se Works When a Case is Simple